OctopusDeploy/docs/docs/administration/security/outbound-requests.md

 NOTE: Our community contributed step template integration queries `library.octopus.com` for updates.

-## What Information is Included When Octopus Checks For Updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}
+## What information is included when Octopus checks for updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

 By default, Octopus will periodically check for new releases and send usage statistics to help us understand how the product is used and how we can improve it.
 You can opt-out of sending usage statistics or also opt-out of checking for updates by navigating to **{{Configuration,Settings,Updates & Usage Telemetry}}** in Octopus.